openvinotoolkit/openvino/docs/IE_DG/Extensibility_DG/Custom_ONNX_Ops.md

 @snippet extension.cpp extension:ctor

 Here, the `register_operator` function is called in Extension's constructor, which makes sure that it's called before InferenceEngine::Core::ReadNetwork (since InferenceEngine::Core::AddExtension must be called before a model with custom operator is read).

+Below, there is an example on how to unregister operator from Extension's destructor:
+@snippet extension.cpp extension:dtor
+Note that it is mandatory to unregister custom ONNX operator if it is defined in dynamic shared library.

 ## Requirements for building with CMake